How To Find The Leading Coefficient Of A Polynomial Function In Seconds – Learn The Secret Trick

 How To Find The Leading Coefficient

-Below is the step‑by‑step process for the most common scenarios you’ll encounter Most people skip this — try not to..
+Below is the step‑by‑step process for the most common scenarios you’ll encounter The details matter here..

 1. Polynomial Already Expanded

 If the polynomial is written as a sum of terms, just locate the term with the highest exponent.
-The number in front of it is the leading coefficient And that's really what it comes down to..
+The number in front of it is the leading coefficient Simple, but easy to overlook..

 Steps